Basile of Worcester1

 Last Edited=24 Jan 2005

-John de Bermingham, 1st and last Earl of Louth was the son of Piers FitzJames MacPhioris de Bermingham and Ela de Odingsells.2 A contract for the marriage of John de Bermingham, 1st and last Earl of Louth and Matilda de Burgh was signed on 10 June 1308.3 He married Aveline de Burgh, daughter of Richard de Burgh, 2nd Earl of Ulster and Margaret de Burgh, between June 1308 and October 1320.3 He died on 10 June 1329 at Ballybraggan, Ireland, slain by the native Irish, without surviving male issue.3
+John de Bermingham, 1st and last Earl of Louth was the son of Piers FitzJames MacPhioris de Bermingham and Ela de Odingsells.2 A contract for the marriage of John de Bermingham, 1st and last Earl of Louth and Matilda de Burgh was signed on 10 June 1308.3 He married Aveline de Burgh, daughter of Richard de Burgh, 2nd Earl of Ulster and Margaret de Guînes, between June 1308 and October 1320.3 He died on 10 June 1329 at Ballybraggan, IrelandG, slain by the native Irish, without surviving male issue.3

-John de Bermingham, 1st and last Earl of Louth was invested as a Knight in 1312 by the Lord Deputy.3 He was commander of the English forces in Ireland in 1318.3 He fought in the Battle of Dundalk on 14 October 1318, where he defeated the forces of Edward Bruce, who had been crowned King of Ireland, with Bruce being slain.3 He was created 1st Earl of Louth [Ireland] on 12 May 1319.2 In 1320 his marriage to Aveline was ratified by the Pope, even though he had been contracted to marry Aveline's sister, Maud.3 He held the office of Justiciar [Ireland] between 21 May 1321 and 18 November 1323.3
+He was appointed Knight in 1312 by the Lord Deputy.3 He was commander of the English forces in Ireland in 1318.3 He fought in the Battle of Dundalk on 14 October 1318, where he defeated the forces of Edward Bruce, who had been crowned King of Ireland, with Bruce being slain.3 He was created 1st Earl of Louth [Ireland] on 12 May 1319.2 In 1320 his marriage to Aveline was ratified by the Pope, even though he had been contracted to marry Aveline's sister, Maud.3 He held the office of Justiciar [Ireland] between 21 May 1321 and 18 November 1323.3

 On his death the Earldom of Louth became extinct.3 He has an extensive biographical entry in the Dictionary of National Biography.4